 I wouldn’t use my podcast to tell you what adjustments to make on a photo.
 Those will vary from one photo to the next, and the listener can’t tell if the results I’m discussing are working at all

-On the other hand, audio is a great media for discussing workflow.
-I could explain why you want to make your Healing Brush adjustments before doing Lens Correction, both for reasons of performance and accuracy.
+On the other hand, audio is a great medium for discussing workflow.
+I could explain why you want to make your Healing Brush adjustments before doing Lens Correction, for performance and accuracy.

 This is my favorite way to learn, in most cases.
-Video combines the conceptual lessons I discussed in the Audio section along with the Getting Started or How To lessons you can find in print.
+Video combines the conceptual lessons I discussed in the Audio section and the Getting Started or How To lessons you can find in print.

 There are a couple of ways to learn by video.